 Conference registration fee for in person attendance: 200 CHF (there will be a reduced fee of 100 CHF for PhD students).

 The fee for in-person conference registration includes workshop registration, materials, lunch and coffee breaks, and the conference dinner.
 Registration is possible via conftool.

 There will be no registration fee for virtual participation.

-Thanks to funding from PAGES and the Oeschger Centre for Climate Change Research we can provide grants of up to 500 CHF to support the travel expenses of early-career researchers.
-Grants in excess of 500 CHF could be possible in exceptional circumstances such as to assist the participation of underrepresented groups.
+Thanks to funding from PAGES and the Oeschger Centre for Climate Change Research we can provide grants to support the travel expenses of early-career researchers.

 To assess eligibility for these grants we will use the ECR criteria set out by PAGES: